-- Gravel extraction is approved for a ten year period beginning the date of approval by the Wasilla Planning Commission.
-Additional review/approval by the Wasilla Planning Commission is required to extend the extraction period. - 2.
-The gravel extraction operation must be consistent with the approved site plan date stamped March 29, 2016, included as Exhibit B to Resolution Serial No. 16-05(AM).)
-Any substantial modifications to the plans must be submitted to the Wasilla Planning Commission for review and approval. - 3.
-Excavation may not exceed the existing elevation in the deepest section of the previously excavated area of the site or eight feet from the water table, whichever is a higher elevation.
-The elevation of the deepest section must be determined by a licensed surveyor and provided to the Planning Department before any additional excavation occurs on site. - 4.
-Any type of rock crushing is prohibited on the site. - Gravel extraction may only occur between April and November and from December to March (Tuesday through Thursday only). - 6.
-Hours of operation are limited to Monday through Friday from 8 AM to 7 PM. - 7.
+- The following conditions of approval adopted in Planning Commission Resolution Serial No. 16-05AM, as amended by Resolution Serial No. 17-02AM and AA Permit #21-66, are still in effect for this gravel extraction operation. - Gravel extraction is approved for a 14 year period beginning the date of approval of Resolution Serial No. 16-05AM by the Wasilla Planning Commission.
+Additional review/approval by the Wasilla Planning Commission is required to extend the extraction period. - 3.
+The gravel extraction operation must be consistent with the approved site plan dated April 11, 2022, included as Exhibit B to Resolution Serial No. 22-02.
+Any substantial modifications to the plans must be submitted to the Wasilla Planning Commission for review and approval.

+- 4. Excavation may not exceed the existing elevation in the deepest section of the previously excavated area of the site or four feet from the water table, whichever is a higher elevation. - Gravel extraction may occur between March and November and from December to February. - 6.
+Hours of operation for gravel extraction are limited to Monday through Friday from 7 AM to 8 PM and Saturday from 8 AM to 5 PM. - 7.
 The slopes of the excavation areas must be less than or equal to a 2:1 slope. - 8.
-A minimum of 30% of the parcel must remain in natural vegetation.

-9. Per WMC 16.33.030(D), native vegetation shall be preserved and no clearcutting is allowed within 75 feet of the mean high water mark of any body of water, including a lake, stream, or river.
-Additionally, no extraction may occur within 200' of Lucille Creek or 75' of any identified wetlands.

-10. Reclamation of the site must be consistent with the State of Alaska Material Site Reclamation Plan attached to this permit.
-However, instead of leaving the pit floor as gravel, the floor must be covered with topsoil and seeded with grass during final reclamation after all phases are completed.
-A licensed surveyor will confirm the elevation of the site upon reclamation and must be consistent with the initial elevation.
-Excavation gravel may be used to fill and/or reclaim the site.

-11. The applicant must consult with DEC and follow the appropriate stormwater procedures and regulations.
+A minimum of 15% of the parcel must remain in natural vegetation in the areas shown on the approved site plan dated April 11, 2022, included as Exhibit B to Resolution Serial No. 22-02.
+In addition to the areas shown on the site plan, a 10-foot-wide vegetative buffer along the entire length of the southern lot line must remain undisturbed (not indicated on site plan). - 9.
+Per WMC 16.33.030(D), native vegetation shall be preserved, and there shall be no clearcutting or placement of fertilizer in any area of a lot that is within 75 feet of the mean high water mark of any body of water, including a lake, stream, or river.
+Additionally, no extraction may occur within 75' of any identified wetlands. - 10.
+Reclamation of the site must be consistent with the State of Alaska Material Site Reclamation Plan attached to this permit.
+However, if the site has not been redeveloped within five years the City of Wasilla may require the floor be covered with topsoil and seeded during the final reclamation phase after all reclamation phases have been completed. - 11.
+The applicant must consult with DEC and follow the appropriate stormwater procedures and regulations.